-- 5.1 Free testing is permitted (and therefore not within the definition of Restricted Wind Tunnel Testing) for development of suspension and steering systems (Article 10 of the F1 Technical Regulations), brake systems (Article 11 of the F1 Technical Regulations), wheels and tyres (Article 12 of the F1 Technical Regulations) and for development and calibration of pressure sensing instrumentation (such as pitot tubes, multi-directional probes, Kiel tubes etc), provided such tests do not concurrently test (or in any way provide incidental data or knowledge) concerning performance or endurance of parts or systems classified as bodywork.
-During audit teams may be requested to demonstrate compliance of any such testing through the production of supporting data. - 5.2 Steady State and Dynamic engine dynamometer work with an F1 car or subcomponent may be performed (and therefore not within the definition of Restricted Wind Tunnel Testing) provided that: - a) The bodywork used in the test has no front wing assembly (described in Article 3.7.1 of the F1 Technical Regulations) or rear wing assembly (described in Article 3.9.1 of the F1 Technical Regulations) present. - b) No devices designed to measure directly or indirectly aerodynamic forces or flow field characteristics are installed in the facility used. - c) No sensor installed on the car or subcomponent which are capable of measuring displacements, pressures or air flow direction of the external airstream resulting directly or indirectly from the incident air flow may be logged.
-Logging files have to be available, if required, during the independent benchmarking inspection. - d) The gas flow exiting from the exhaust system is ducted away from the testing area before impacting on any bodywork component (other than the exhaust itself). - 5.3 Wind Tunnel Testing for the sole purpose of the conditioning of Wind Tunnel infrastructure or the development of Wind Tunnel infrastructure (including all of its sub systems such as rolling road, model motion system, force balance, wind tunnel model spine, sensors etc) and methodology may be performed (and therefore not within the definition of Restricted Wind Tunnel Testing) subject to complying with either of the following restrictions: - a) The front wing group (described in Article 3.7.1 of the F1 Technical Regulations) and the rear wing group (described in Article 3.10.1 of the F1 Technical Regulations) must be removed from the wind tunnel for the duration of the testing. - b) A model of fixed aerodynamic configuration is used which is more than 12 months old, and that no modification is made to the previously tested geometry.
+- 5.1 Free testing is permitted (and therefore not within the definition of RWTT) for development of suspension and steering systems (Article 10 of the F1 Technical Regulations), brake systems (Article 11 of the F1 Technical Regulations), wheels and tyres (Article 12 of the F1 Technical Regulations) and for development and calibration of pressure sensing instrumentation (such as pitot tubes, multi-directional probes, Kiel tubes etc.), provided such tests do not concurrently test (or in any way provide incidental data or knowledge on) the performance or endurance of parts or systems classified as bodywork.
+During audit competitors may be requested to demonstrate compliance of any such testing through the production of supporting data. - 5.2 Steady state and dynamic engine dynamometer work with an F1 car or subcomponent may be performed (and therefore not within the definition of RWTT) provided that: - a) The bodywork used in the test has no front wing assembly (described in Article 3.3.1 of the F1 Technical Regulations) or rear wing assembly (described in Article 3.6.3 of the F1 Technical Regulations) present. - b) No devices designed to measure directly or indirectly aerodynamic forces or flow field characteristics are installed in the facility used. - c) No sensor installed on the car or subcomponent which are capable of measuring displacements, pressures or air flow direction of the external airstream resulting directly or indirectly from the incident air flow may be logged.
+Logging files have to be available, if required, during the independent benchmarking inspection. - d) The gas flow exiting from the exhaust system is ducted away from the testing area before impacting on any bodywork component (other than the exhaust itself). - 5.3 Wind tunnel testing for the sole purpose of the conditioning of wind tunnel infrastructure or the development of wind tunnel infrastructure (including all of its sub-systems such as rolling road, model motion system, force balance, wind tunnel model spine, sensors etc.) and methodology may be performed (and therefore not within the definition of RWTT) subject to complying with either of the following restrictions: - a) The front wing group (described in Article 3.3.1 of the F1 Technical Regulations) and the rear wing group (described in Article 3.6.3 of the F1 Technical Regulations) must be removed from the wind tunnel for the duration of the testing. - b) A model of fixed aerodynamic configuration is used which is more than 12 months old, and that no modification is made to the previously tested geometry.

-6. Bodywork Items that may be adjusted during a Restricted Wind Tunnel Testing Run
+6. Bodywork Items that may be adjusted during a RWTT run

-- The following degrees of freedom are permitted during the course of a Restricted Wind Tunnel Testing run: - a) The flap angle of the front wing may be adjusted. - b) The incidence of the rear most and uppermost element of the top rear wing may be adjusted. - 6.2 For the avoidance of doubt, during Restricted Wind Tunnel Testing, changes to the state of the model that reflect conditions encountered on the full size car while driving on the track (for example ride height, roll, steer, yaw, exhaust flow) are permitted.
+- 6.1 The following degrees of freedom are permitted during the course of a RWTT run: - a) The flap angle of the front wing may be adjusted. - b) The incidence of the rear most and uppermost element of the top rear wing may be adjusted.